PhilMurwin/SeedProject.NET/doc/README.md

 This file is in the `doc` directory.

 Any **documentation** relevant to your project should be stored **in this directory**.
-This may include specs, user guides, API documentation, etc...
+This may include architecture, specs, mockups, user guides, API documentation, etc...

 ---